CKLC-FM: History

-In 2007, CHUM Limited was acquired by CTVglobemedia.
+In 2007, CHUM Limited was acquired by CTVglobemedia (later Bell Media Radio).
 Before CHUM was purchased, the company had applied to the CRTC to convert CKLC to 98.9 MHz with an average effective radiated power of 8,700 watts.
 On August 28, the Commission approved that application.

 On November 29, 2007, CKLC launched its FM signal and flipped from easy listening to alternative as 98.9 The Drive.
 CKLC 1380 left the air in December without ever simulcasting the new CKLC-FM.
 The AM had authorization to simulcast the FM for three months.

 On May 27, 2019, CKLC started stunting with a wide range of music.
 The next day, the station flipped to country as Pure Country 99, joining all other Bell Media-owned country stations in adopting the "Pure Country" brand that day.
-In January 2020, the station attracted press attention when, in the midst of a controversy around the underrepresentation of women in country music, it committed to playing a 50/50 balance of male and female country artists for one week.
+In January 2020, the station attracted media attention when, in the midst of a controversy around the under-representation of women in country music, it committed to playing a 50/50 balance of male and female country artists for one week.

+On February 8, 2024, Bell announced a restructuring that included the sale of 45 of its 103 radio stations to seven buyers, subject to approval by the CRTC, including CKLC, which was sold to My Broadcasting Corporation (MBC).

+The sale to MBC was approved by the CRTC on February 26, 2025; on March 24, 2025, CKLC rebranded as Kingston's New Country 98.9 with no change in format.
+The rebranding was modelled after sister station CKYY-FM IN Welland.
+Alongside the rebrand, Gary "Big G" McColman and Wayne "Matty" Mathews (who previously worked for Rogers-owned rival CKXC-FM) moved from sister station WLYK to become CKLC's new morning hosts.